-In addition to the flat shelves, some models are supplied with a drop shelf (Fig.2-49).
+In addition to the flat shelves, the cooker is supplied with a drop shelf (Fig.2-49).
 The drop shelf increases the possibilities for oven shelf spacing.

 The oven shelves can be easily removed and refitted.

 Pull the shelf forward until the back of the shelf is stopped by the shelf stop bumps in the oven sides (Fig.2-50).